ksivaprasad/SOAP-Client/README.md

 # Run the main class as java application

-# You can fin the Server code in the following repository
+# You can find the Server code in the following repository
   https://github.com/ksivaprasad/SOAP-Service.git